 If needed you can override this by configuring the WP Fusion meta box on any lesson (or quiz or topic) individually.
 If access rules have been specified on any lesson, quiz, or topic, then those rules will take priority over the course settings.

-Course-specific settings / Auto-enrollment
+Course settings and Auto-enrollment

 WP Fusion also adds some options specific to LearnDash courses.
 You can find these on the Settings panel when editing any course, in the Course Access Settings box:

-There are two settings here:
+There are five settings here:

 - Apply tags – Enrolled: These tags will be applied to a user when they are enrolled in the course, either manually, via a free signup, or another plugin integration.
 They will not be removed if the student is removed from the course, and they do not affect automated enrollments.